DPDK/dpdk/doc/guides/sample_app_ug/ip_reassembly.rst

 The application demonstrates the use of the DPDK libraries to implement packet forwarding with reassembly for IPv4 and IPv6 fragmented packets.
-The initialization and run- time paths are very similar to those of the L2 forwarding application (see Chapter 9 "L2 Forwarding Sample Application" for more information).
+The initialization and run- time paths are very similar to those of the :doc:`l2_forward_real_virtual`.
 The main difference from the L2 Forwarding sample application is that it reassembles fragmented IPv4 and IPv6 packets before forwarding.
 The maximum allowed size of reassembled packet is 9.5 KB.